Linear and nonlinear stability of rate-and-state faults: Discussion

 For comparison, we also look to find the size of free and pinned nucleation patches that correspond to slip rate diverging in the manner of (\ref{eq:bu}).
 For nucleation occurring on a uniformly rate-weakening patch of the fault away from fault boundaries (Figure \ref{fig:3d}a, bottom), the nucleation is unconstrained and its shape and size must be determined.
-The condition $\nu=0$ and the translation and rotational symmetry of the frictional properties implies that the slip-rate distribution of (\ref{eq:bu}), $\mathcal{W}$, will likewise be axisymmetric and translationally invariant within the rate-weakening region of the fault.
+The condition $\nu=0$ and the translation and rotational symmetry of the frictional properties implies that the slip-rate distribution of (\ref{eq:bu}) will likewise be axisymmetric and translationally invariant within the rate-weakening region of the fault: $\mathcal{W}(r)$.
 Thus nucleation occurs over a circular region the radius of which is a free-boundary problem to be determined.
-The slip-rate distribution $\mathcal{W}$ and that radius $R_f$ must satisfy [\emph{Viesca}, 2016a,b]

-in which distances have been normalized as $r/R_f\Rightarrow r$, $L_b=\mu D_c/\sigma b$, and the boundary condition for non-singularity of the stress rate is $\mathcal{W}'(1)=0$.
+The slip-rate distribution $\mathcal{W}$ and that radius $R_f$ must satisfy [{\it Viesca}, 2016a,b] \begin{linenomath*} \end{linenomath*} in which distances have been normalized as $r/R_f\Rightarrow r$, $L_b=\mu D_c/\sigma b$, and the boundary condition for non-singularity of the stress rate is $\mathcal{W}'(1)=0$.
 This last conditions determines the free-boundary problem for $R_f$.
-Solving this problem numerically, we find that $R_f$ may be approximated as

-where the first expression in (\ref{eq:Rn}) is precise to as many significant figures as shown and the expression is accurate to within 1\% relative error up to $a/b=0.99$.
-The asymptotic behavior of $R_f$ as $a/b\rightarrow 1$ can be derived by the considering equivalence of the problem (\ref{eq:Rn}) to that of a slip-weakening fracture in equilibrium with a uniform background stress [\emph{Viesca}, 2016a,b].
-Doing so yields that, as $a/b\rightarrow 1$,

-This nucleation length was also expressed by \emph{Chen and Lapusta} [2009], citing a private communication with Rubin, presumably following the line of argument of \emph{Rubin and Ampuero} [2005] based on identifying an apparent similarity between numerical solutions and a small-scale-yielding fracture.
+Solving this problem numerically, we find that $R_f$ may be approximated as \begin{linenomath*} \end{linenomath*} where the first expression in (\ref{eq:Rn}) is precise to as many significant figures shown and the second expression is accurate to within 1\% relative error up to $a/b=0.99$.
+The asymptotic behavior of $R_f$ as $a/b\rightarrow 1$ can be derived by the considering equivalence of the problem (\ref{eq:Rn}) to that of a slip-weakening fracture in equilibrium with a uniform background stress [{\it Viesca}, 2016a,b].
+Doing so yields that, as $a/b\rightarrow 1$, \begin{linenomath*} \end{linenomath*} This nucleation length was also expressed by {\it Chen and Lapusta} [2009], citing a private communication with Rubin, presumably following the line of argument of {\it Rubin and Ampuero} [2005] based on identifying an apparent similarity between numerical solutions and a small-scale-yielding fracture.
+This lengthscale was re-derived by {\it Cattania and Segall} [2019] on such a basis.